Nitrodist/bsideswpg-coin-puzzle/README.md

 00000de
 ```

+No errors!
+Seems like we're on the right track.

+## Step 4 - find the QR code

 Hmm... seems kind of weird that the text has only these nibbles in it: `F` `0` `3` `C`.

 Say that they translate to these sequences based on binary: